 - Serve these tiropitakia triangles hot or at room temperature.
 Kalíórexi!
 Enjoy your meal!

 — Specific Atributes of This Recipe:

 - You can switch between olive oil and butter for this recipe.

-You can serve this tiropitakia as a starter on a meze platter.
-You can choose to add a dipping sauce with them such as Tzatziki or Talatouri.
+You can serve this Tiropitakia as a starter on a meze platter.
+You can add dipping sauce to them, such as Tzatziki or Talatouri.